aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/casesetcurrent.rst

 ---------

     *case*
-        An element of the set ``AllCases``, refering to the case that should become the current case.
+        An element of the set :aimms:set:`AllCases`, refering to the case that should become the current case.

 Return Value